-The local authority pays the landlord and you pay a weekly rent contribution to the local authority, see ‘When you are a HAP tenant’ below.
+The local authority pays the landlord each month and you pay a weekly rent contribution to the local authority, see ‘When you are a HAP tenant’ below.
 However, you are not a local authority tenant.
 The rental agreement is between you and your landlord and your tenancy is covered by residential tenancies legislation.
-This means that you have certain rights and obligations, as will your landlord.
-Your tenancy must be registered with the Residential Tenancies Board.
+This means that you have certain rights and responsibilities, as will your landlord.
+Your tenancy must be registered with the Residential Tenancies Board every year.

 However, local authorities have flexibility to go above the HAP rent limits, if you can’t find accommodation within the limits.
 They do this on a case-by-case basis and can: